epam/NGB/docs/md/cli/command-reference.md

 //-p (--parent) [value] Specifies dataset parent for registration.
 Parent could addressed using a name or an indentifier
 //-t (--table)          Print result as a human-readable table
 //-j (--json)           Print result as a JSON string
+//-pt (--pretty)        Add pretty name to the dataset
 ```
 *Description*